When Location Shapes Choice: Placement Optimization of Substitutable Products: Introduction

-{\bf Placement for Maximizing Revenue:} Our main technical contribution is a general approximation algorithm for the \place\ problem when products have fixed prices and the objective is to maximize expected revenue.
-Our result holds for a very general family of choice models.
-Specifically, we only require the choice model to satisfy the weak substitutability assumption, a condition met by a large class of choice models, including the RUM.
-Given any browsing distribution, a choice model that satisfies weak substitutability, and an oracle (black box algorithm) that provides an $\alpha$-approximate solution to the cardinality constrained assortment optimization problem under the given choice model, we give an algorithm that achieves an approximation ratio of $\Theta(\alpha)/\log m$ for the \place\ problem, where $m$ is the number of display locations.
-Through a family of problem instances, we show that the approximation factor of $\log m$ is tight for our algorithm (up to constants).
+Through a family of problem instances, we show that the approximation factor of $\frac{1}{\log m}$ is tight for our algorithm (up to constants).
 Our algorithm is randomized and utilizes the oracle for finding $\alpha$-approximate cardinality constrained assortments multiple times.
-We also investigate a restricted version of our algorithm that uses the oracle for assortment optimization at most once and show that this has a significantly worse approximation guarantee of $\Theta(\alpha)/ \sqrt{m}$.
+We also investigate a restricted version of our algorithm that uses the oracle for assortment optimization at most once and show that this has a significantly worse approximation guarantee of $\frac{\Theta(\alpha)}{ \sqrt{m}}$.
 This demonstrates the power of using multiple assortments from the oracle.
-Finally, we provide a deterministic $\Omega(\alpha)/ \log m$ algorithm for the Markov Chain choice model, enhancing the solution's applicability and practicality in that context.
+Finally, we give an efficient deterministic $\frac{\Omega(\alpha)}{ \log m}$ algorithm for the Markov Chain choice model, enhancing the solution's applicability and practicality in that context.